Kannadigas: Theater

-Rangabhoomi or the theater culture is a tradition with Kannadigas.
+Rangabhoomi or the theatre culture is a tradition with Kannadigas.
 While a lot of gadhya (literature) is written in praise of the heroic characters of the epics and puranas, there are major works depicting the kings and their rule.
-These are called Naataka (plays having wide-ranging stages for performance like Rangamancha staged in either theaters or on streets) and Bayalata (ಬಯಲಾಟ).
-As its etymology indicates, bayalu means open-air field and ata means theater.
+These are called Naataka (plays having wide-ranging stages for performance like Rangamancha staged in either theatres or on streets) and Bayalata (ಬಯಲಾಟ).
+As its etymology indicates, bayalu means open-air field and ata means theatre.
 In southern Karnataka, the eastern and western varieties of Yakshagana are termed Bayalata, whereas in the north, several other distinct genres are included under the name.

 Harikathe which covers an entire night is another form where one (or more) person tells a story in an outstanding manner accompanied by music at background.
 It is a common feature to narrate battles, stories, devotions or vratha in front of temples on auspicious days like Dasara and Maha Shivaratri.
 Harikathe is a composite art form composed of story telling, poetry, music, drama, dance, and philosophy.
 Today, late-night Harikathe sessions are organized overseas where Kannadiga population is considerable.